leonidas/transparency/README.md

 ### Directives

-Directives are functions used for manipulating text or html values and setting element attributes.
+Directives are used for manipulating text or html values and setting element attributes.
 In addition to having an access to the current data object through `this`, directives also receive the current element as a parameter, which makes it easy to, e.g, hide it.

 The return value of a directive function can be either string or object.
 If the return value is string, it is assigned to the matching elements as text content.
-If the return values is an object, keys can be either `text`, `html` or any valid element attribute, e.g., class, src or href.
+If the return value is an object, keys can be either `text`, `html` or any valid element attribute, e.g., class, src or href.
 Values are assigned accordingly to the matching elements.

 Template: